IvanNSBS/Pixel-Renderer/README.md

 - Add scene navigation with mouse
 - Pixelated font
 - Fix bug that makes the image exporter get the frame before reinitializing everything
+- Check how to make a decent import

 ## TODO: Rendering
 - Canvas